bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

-make things weird since an access token is generally considered an unchanging thing, and the client could always request a new access token if they're allowed to continue the grant request post-issuance as in {{continue-after-tokens}}.
-There's also a possibility of being able to "read" a token's state, much like token introspection but using the token's/client's key instead of the RS key.
+make things weird since an access token is generally considered an unchanging thing, and the client could always request a new access token if they're allowed to continue the grant request post-issuance as in {{continue-modify}}.
+There's also a possibility of being able to "read" a token's state with a GET, much like token introspection but using the token's/client's key instead of the RS key.
 But would a client need to "read" a token state after issuance?
 Is there a security risk to offering that functionality?
-Introspection is nearly always relegated to RS calls. ]]
+Introspection is nearly always relegated to RS calls in practice since the client is focused on using the token at the RS.
+The client can always read the state of the grant itself, separately. ]]

 ## Rotating the Access Token {#rotate-access-token}